Lenuilu/LuigisHearts/README.md

 # Credits
 DeckSkinsLite by <a href="https://github.com/Kekulism"> Kekulism.</a>

-urasekai-hearts readme.md file by <a href="https://github.com/Noranek0451"> Noraneko.</a> (who i shamelessly used it as a template for this readme.)
+urasekai-hearts readme.md file by <a href="https://github.com/Noranek0451"> Noraneko.</a> (i shamelessly used it as a template for this readme.)